Three-Pillar Regenerative Framework

 Clinical Monograph: Mesenchymal Stem Cells in Occupational Lung Disease

-This protocol is designed for individuals with confirmed diagnosis of silicosis or asbestosis via occupational history and HRCT.
+This framework is designed for individuals with confirmed diagnosis of silicosis or asbestosis via occupational history and HRCT.
 Candidates typically present with stable to slowly progressive disease (not acute exacerbation).
-The protocol is considered an integral supportive approach to conventional care.
+The approach is considered an integral supportive measure to conventional care.

 All candidates undergo rigorous multidisciplinary evaluation including pulmonology, regenerative medicine, and supportive therapy assessments.
 Treatment decisions are made on an individual case basis with objective physiological parameters.